microsoft/TypeChat/site/src/docs/examples.md

 Examples can be found in the `examples` directory.

 To run an example interactively, type `node ./dist/main.js` from the example's directory and enter requests when prompted.
 Type `quit` or `exit` to end the session.
+You can also open in VS Code the selected example's directory and press <kbd>F5</kbd> to launch it in debug mode.

 Note that there are various sample "prose" files (e.g. `input.txt`) provided in each `src` directory that can give a sense of what you can run.